The keto diet is getting lots of attention as a fat loss solution, helping people get lean and ripped in an enjoyable way.

 - Strength can temporarily decrease as you adapt and deplete glycogen stores.
 This is transient and strength will return, but this adaptation phase can make many decide it just isn’t worth the effort.
 I have added strength to all my lifts while in deep ketosis, and many others are also able to build muscle and decrease body fat percentage on longer body recomps in ketosis, but the adaptation period can put many off.
 Adaptation is key, but it takes a bit of time and dedication.

-- As you dump water weight in the beginning you lose electrolytes – maintaining electrolyte levels with with magnesium, potassium, and unrefined sea salt is necessary and will help you adapt smoothly.
+- As you dump water weight in the beginning you lose electrolytes – maintaining electrolyte levels with magnesium, potassium, and unrefined sea salt is necessary and will help you adapt smoothly.

 - If your sweet tooth is stronger than your desire to lose fat, it won’t work very well!
 Many employ refeeds and a cyclical ketogenic diet with 6 days very low carb and 1 day high carb, and this can work very well for some, but I recommend either giving the body enough carbs to fuel it or restricting carbs enough so you adapt to ketosis and use fat for fuel- the “limbo” zone between the two metabolic substrates is not fun.
 Changing metabolic states with light cycles (aka the seasons) also can be very effective and healthy for maintaining circadian rhythms, but switching in and out of ketosis all the time can result in alot of “foggy” days when in between metabolic states.